Create a Website - Comparing 10 Site Builders

 With that said, each website builder differs somewhat from the next, but most do share a number of features:

 - Templates and Designs

 Should you want to create a site using a website builder, you don't need to start from scratch.
 Ready-made templates endow your site with a uniform appearance, making it possible to focus all of your energy on filling your pages with unique content.

 Site builders transform complex coding processes into visible output which can be modified through their editors.
 Most facilitate the dragging and dropping of ready-made website elements.

 Blogs are one of the most popular and successful types of websites.
 Any builder worth its salt should include specialized features that facilitate the creation of such sites.

 Online shops can also be easily created using a website builder.
-The best site builders will offer inventory control, plenty of options for personalization, and the ability to configure a number of settings, including taxes, shipping costs, and payment.
-E-commerce capabilities are one key area in which website builders set themselves apart from one another.
+The best site builders offer inventory control, plenty of options for personalization, and the ability to configure a number of settings, including taxes, shipping costs, and payment.
+Ecommerce capabilities are one key area in which website builders distinguish themselves from one another.